How to Change & Reset Permalinks in WordPress

 Reset WordPress Permalinks in the Database

-If necessary you can reset WordPress permalinks to their default setting within the database.
+If needed, you can revert WordPress permalinks to their original configuration in the database.

 1. You should always backup your site before performing any troubleshooting.